naninovel/docs/docs/en/guide/state-management.md

 }
 ```

-In case your custom object is created after the game state is loaded, use `LastGameState` to access the last loaded state and manually invoke the deserialize method:
+If your custom object is created after the game state is loaded, use `LastGameState` to access the last loaded state and manually invoke the deserialize method:

 ```csharp
 private async void Start ()